andrewt3000/MachineLearning/neuralNets.md

 Recurrent Neural Network (RNN) - Used for input sequences such as text, audio, or video.
 RNNs are similar to a vanilla neural network but they also pass the hidden state as output of each neuron via a weighted connection as an input to the neurons in the same layer during the next sequence.
 RNNs are trained by backpropagation through time.
 This feedback architecture allows the network to have memory of previous inputs.
 The memory is limited by vanishing/exploding gradient problem.
 Exploding gradient can be resolved by gradient clipping.
 A common hyperparameter is the number of steps to go back or "unroll" during training.
 There are variations such as bi-directional and recursive RNNs.
 [Code an RNN](https://iamtrask.github.io/2015/11/15/anyone-can-code-lstm/)

 LSTM - [Long Short Term Memory](http://deeplearning.cs.cmu.edu/pdfs/Hochreiter97_lstm.pdf) - A specialized RNN that is capable of long term dependencies and mitigates the vanishing gradient problem.
-It contains memory cells and gate units.
-The number of memory cells is a hyperparameter.
-Memory cells pass memory information forward.
-The gates decide what information is stored in the memory cells.
-A vanilla LSTM has a forget gates, input gates and output gates.
-There are [many variations of the LSTM](http://arxiv.org/pdf/1503.04069.pdf).

 [Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) Blog post by Chris Olah.
-[RNN/LSTM tutorial for TensorFlow](https://www.tensorflow.org/versions/r0.10/tutorials/recurrent/index.html)  Often LSTMs use Beam Search to keep track of several of the most probable sequences and then choose the highest probability path.
-This lowers the risk a single bad probability in the sequence getting you on the wrong track.
-[See udacity video](https://classroom.udacity.com/courses/ud730/lessons/6378983156/concepts/63733319420923#)

 GRU - Gated Recurrent Unit - Introduced by Cho.
 Another RNN variant similar but simpler than LSTM.
 It contains one update gate and combines the hidden state and memory cells among other differences.

 ### Other resources
 [neural nets](http://frnsys.com/ai_notes/machine_learning/neural_nets.html) thorough and concise study notes about neural networks.